mhvk/screens/docs/tutorials/single_screen.rst

 Preliminaries
 =============

 Start with some standard imports.
+This includes a colormap to use for phases, for which we use our own perceptually uniform colormap ``phasecmap`` from :py:mod:`screens.visualization`.

 .. jupyter-execute::